-Pregnancy can be like that, and for most of these symptoms, the best thing you can do is take good care of yourself.
-Drinking plenty of water and getting exercise can help with your sleep, the cramping and dizziness, and the constipation.
-Eating a good diet based on vegetables, whole grains, and lean meats, with plenty of small meals, can help with the indigestion and heartburn; as can eating little and often.
+For most of these symptoms, the best thing you can do is take good care of yourself.
+Drinking plenty of water and getting exercise can help with disrupted sleep, cramping, dizziness and constipation.
+Eating a well balanced, nutritious diet based on vegetables, whole grains, and lean meats, can help with indigestion and heartburn; as can eating little and often.

-- A history of miscarriage, preterm labor, or premature birth
+- A history of miscarriage, early labour, or premature birth

 - Vaginal bleeding that is more than spotting